andycroll/andycroll.com/_posts/2008/2008-03-12-backing-up-mysql-databases-remotely-using-cron-and-ssh.markdown

 scp .ssh/id_dsa.pub serveradmin%mt_domain.com@sXXXX.gridserver.com:
 ```

-*Don't forget the trailing colon*.
+*Don’t forget the trailing colon*.
 And you'll still need to type your password at this stage.
 Then ssh to you database (mt) server...

 ```
 ssh serveradmin%mt_domain.com@sXXXX.gridserver.com